KlausMikhaelson/KlausMikhaelson/Readme.md

 - I have been to 35 global hackathons and have won in 25 of them.
 - I started learning to code from the last week of march so incase you wanna see my journey than you're on the right place ! go check it out !
 - If you want to work or collaborate with me than just shoot me a dm on twitter `@KlausCodes` or on discord `@_klausss` <br>
-- My most recent project was a LLM marker for professosors to mark student papers within seconds.
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=KlausMikhaelson&layout=compact&theme=calm)](https://github.com/KlausMikhaelson/github-readme-stats)